To All Awards

 Winners FAQ

 If I win, what image will you use for reproduction?
 We will use the image(s) you submitted on entry.
-In the case of series, campaign, broadcast digital or motion, we select a sampling at our discretion from the images/files submitted.
+In the case of series, complete, campaign, we select a sampling at our discretion from the images/files submitted.
+For digital or motion, we will contact you to provide us with final image selects.

 Contact